 3. Use of medications to control the eczema and the itching.

 - Bathe every day.
 Take 5-10 minute baths or showers in warm water.
 Avoid long, hot showers.
 Pat dry after the shower and avoid vigorous toweling.
 Bathing regularly helps moisturize the skin and reduces skin infections.
-Here are some suggested mild soaps.
+Here are

 - Swimming helps patients with eczema.
 The chlorine in the pool kills some of the bacteria on the skin and seems to reduce the flares and control infections.
 Take a quick shower after the swim to wash off the chlorine and moisturize.
-Try one of the following baths suggested by the National Eczema Association
+Try one of the following baths suggested by the

 - Bleach Baths: Bleach baths make the tub into a swimming pool!
 Soak for about 10 minutes and rinse off.
 Use 2-3 times per week.
 Bleach baths decrease the bacteria on the skin and decrease bacterial skin infections.
 Use 1/2 cup household bleach for a full bathtub, 1/4 for a half bath.